-The Santander Universities/Fordham Ethics and Society Scholarship provides financial support for international students interested in masters-level study in the Ethics and Society program at Fordham University, New York City, USA.
+The Santander Universities/Fordham International Student Scholarship in Ethics Education provides financial support for international students interested in masters-level study in Ethics and Society at Fordham University, New York City, USA.
 Graduate courses administered by the Fordham University Center for Ethics Education provides students with cross-disciplinary learning experiences integrating moral foundations in humanities and sciences and their application to contemporary social issues.

 Scholarship recipients enroll in Ethics and Society courses and participate in a broad range of the Center for Ethics Education events, including symposia, ethics lectures, the Fordham HIV Prevention Research Ethics Training Institute, and other Center events.